 A lively wine bar and a kitchen that sources only the freshest, most authentic local and Italian ingredients make Sale Pepe a welcome taste of Italy in the heart of this historic harbor town.

-After a day of adventure on the open ocean, rest your head at Montage Kapalua Bay.
+After an exciting first day of exploration, rest your head at Montage Kapalua Bay.
 A destination in itself, this secluded resort features 50 residential-style accommodations on 24 beachfront acres.
-Ocean-view rooms with expansive living spaces and a full gourmet kitchen will make you feel right at home.
-With a full-service spa, three restaurants, championship golf and watersports, you’ll have little reason to leave the lavish confines of the resort.
+Ocean-view rooms with expansive living spaces and a full gourmet kitchen will make you feel at home in the Pacific.
+With a full-service spa, three restaurants, championship golf and watersports, you’ll have little reason to leave this lavish resort.

 Rise with the sun for an early tee time at Wailea Golf Club’s championship Gold, Emerald or Blue course.
 Rated among the best golf courses in the country by both Golf Magazine and Golf Digest, Wailea’s courses come with panoramic ocean views and lush, tropical landscaping.
 Blessed with consistently sunny skies and gentle breezes, Wailea is truly a golfer’s paradise.

 When you’ve roused an appetite, head over to The Pint and Cork at The Shops at Wailea for a satisfying, tavern-style meal paired with a custom cocktail or local craft beer.
 Open for lunch, dinner and late-night, The Pint’s feel-good atmosphere is topped only by its signature comfort dishes, which include creamy lobster mac and cheese, shrimp and grits and a pork adobo version of Hawaii’s famous loco moco.